 With a less common form of glaucoma, you might notice:

-Treatment of this eye problem in diabetes can include special eye drops, laser procedures, medicine, or surgery.
-Surgery and laser treatments are directed at improving the eye's aqueous drainage.
-You can prevent serious eye problems in diabetes problems by getting an annual glaucoma screening from your eye doctor.
+Treatment can include special eye drops, laser procedures, medicine, or surgery.
+Surgery and laser treatments improve the eye's drainage.

-The retina is a group of specialized cells that convert light as it enters though the lens into images.
-The eye nerve or optic nerve transmits visual information to the brain.
+The retina is a group of specialized cells on the back of your eye that take light and turn it into images.
+The optic nerve then sends that information to your brain.

 Diabetic retinopathy happens when small blood vessels in your retina are damaged. ( Kidney disease and nerve damage are also microvascular complications.)
 It's related to high blood sugar levels.
 If it's not found early or isn't treated, you could go blind.
 It's the leading cause of irreversible blindness in industrialized nations.

 The longer you have diabetes, the greater your chances of developing diabetic retinopathy.
 You can lower your risk by keeping your blood sugar controlled.